While I have a great appreciation for manmade wonders, nothing comes close to the beauty of the natural world.

 One of the most striking colourful perching duck, Mandarin is an East Asian medium-sized duck.
 Male can be easily recognised because of three distinctive colours of body parts - bill is red, white crescent above the eyes and reddish face.
 Two vertical white bars on the purple coloured breast make this duck even more striking.
 Female ducks lay eggs in cavities in trees, normally chosen near shallow lakes.
 The males defend during incubation.
 Migration to Eastern China or Southern Japan is observed in Asian mandarins.
 Insects, snails, small fish, plants and seeds form their diet.

 4. Stork-Billed Kingfisher

-Stork-billed Kingfisher is one of the most popular tree kingfisher in the Indian Subcontinent and Southeast Asia.
+Stork-Billed Kingfisher is one of the most popular tree kingfisher in the Indian Subcontinent and Southeast Asia.
 It is big beaked as compared to its size and has a combination of colours.
 Normally it has green back and blue tail as well as wings.
-Legs are bright red and so is the peculiar large and beautiful bill But the plumage pattern may vary in the 15 races and the area where it inhabits which is around rivers, coasts and near lakes.
+The legs are bright red, and so is the peculiarly large and beautiful bill.
+But the plumage pattern may vary in the 15 races and the area where it inhabits which is around rivers, coasts and near lakes.
 They will perch on a tree branch and hunt fish, crabs and frogs by diving down suddenly.

 5. Australian King Parrot

 With male conspicuous by the red head, breast and lower undersides, the Australian King Parrot remains one of the most colourful birds in Eastern Australia.
 Female parrots have strikingly different green head and breast with grey beak.
 Fruits, seeds and small insects are their diet while inhabiting in pairs or in groups in humid and heavy forests in the eastern coasts and ranges part of the Australian continent.
 They are sedentary and lay their eggs in hollow trunks of the trees with high entrances.

 6. Roseate Spoonbill